• Skip to primary navigation

 While the smoking process adds a lot of flavor to the meat, something magical happens to the chicken when you add a layer of tangy barbecue sauce.
 If you have the time or inclination, start with your favorite barbecue sauce and add a few ingredients to create your own signature bbq sauce and kick up the flavor of your favorite barbecued meats.
 I also enjoy a good Alabama White sauce with smoked chicken.

-Use a basting brush to coat the chicken leg quarters with bbq sauce and serve with your favorite side dishes.
-My easy-to-make coleslaw is one of my favorite side dishes with barbecue.
+Use a basting brush to coat the chicken leg quarters with bbq sauce and serve with your favorite side dishes such as my smoked baked beans.
+My easy to make coleslaw recipe is one of my favorite side dishes with barbecue.
 Or grab a pack of slaw mix and add my homemade coleslaw dressing.

 Recipe FAQ’s